Monkey Forest: Exploring Ubud’s Sanctuary

 What are the opening hours?

-The Forest is open between 9am and 6pm, with last entry at 5pm.
+The Forest is open between 9 am and 6 pm, with the last entry at 5 pm.

 Are the monkeys free to leave?

-Currently there are over 600 monkeys who call the forest its home
+Currently, there are over 600 monkeys who call the forest their home

 What should I do if a monkey jumps on me?

-If you ignored the signs and bought in food, drop it and walk away slowly.
-They will quickly climb down.
+Just relax and stay calm, they will climb down eventually and there are caretakers nearby to help.
+If you ignored the signs and brought in food, drop it and walk away slowly.

 What Temples are inside the Monkey Forest?